Effective Vaginismus Treatment Options: Mental and Physical Therapy

-The following are the most common causes of vaginismus in order of prevalence.
+The most common causes of vaginismus, in order of prevalence.
 Note that, contrary to common belief, abuse is not at all on this list!

 There are five (5) body areas that are responsive to emotional stress, with symptoms of vaginismus being involuntary as well as present on/off as per stress level:

 - Head — expresses stress like headaches, migraines, TMJ (jaw tightening, teeth grinding);